 Hubert Jacob Paul Schoemaker (March 1950–January 2006) was one of the first generation of biotechnology entrepreneurs.
 He was a cofounder of Centocor (established in 1979), the first company successfully to commercialize monoclonal antibodies for therapeutic purposes, and the founder of Neuronyx (established in 1999), the first company to manufacture stem cells on a large scale and thereby enable the development of stem-cell therapeutics.
 Hubert’s vision, mentorship, and guidance were instrumental in building a biotechnology community not only in southeastern Pennsylvania, but also nationally and internationally.

-Herman Schroeder starts his oral history interview by discussing his family background and growing up in Brooklyn.
+Herman Schroeder starts by discussing his family background and growing up in Brooklyn.
 After an early graduation he entered Harvard and set his mind on chemistry, in part influenced by his tutor, John Edsall.
 Staying on at Harvard for graduate study in the physical aspects of organic chemistry, Schroeder investigated the rates and mechanism of large ring closure.
-Arriving at the Du Pont Experimental Station in 1938, Schroeder outlines his initial assignments and his important wartime research on tire cord adhesives.
+Arriving at the Du Pont Experimental Station in 1938, Schroeder conducted important wartime research on tire cord adhesives.
 Transferring to the Jackson Laboratories, he worked on both dyestuff synthesis and the mechanisms of dyeing synthetic fibers, as well as obtaining experience in production control.
-Moving to greater research responsibilities, Schroeder played an important role in the development of several polymers, which is described towards the end of the first interview.
+Moving to greater research responsibilities, Schroeder played an important role in the development of several polymers.
 The interview concludes with some of Schroeder's retirement activities and a full account of the Louisville plant explosion.